computamike/MathsQuest/CrystalOfCalculation.md

 - KS1 Link: Addition and problem solving

 7. The Curious Cloud
-“I float at number 7.
-What’s one more?”
+"I float at seven, light as air,
+Add one more—what number’s there?"

 - KS1 Link: Addition of 1

 8. The Wise Wizard
+"My favourite number hides from view,
-“I forgot my favourite number.
-It’s between 4 and 6!”
+It’s between four and six—can you guess who?"

 - KS1 Link: Number comparison

 9. The Shape Fairy
-“Help me sort my shapes!”
+"Shapes are muddled, oh what a mess!
+Sort them now and I’ll bless your quest!"

 - KS1 Link: Sorting and describing shapes

 10. The Measuring Mouse
-“Which ribbon is longest?”
+"Two ribbons lie, which one’s the best?
+Pick the longest and pass my test!"

 - KS1 Link: Comparing length